ruBootstrap/bootstrap-vue/src/directives/scrollspy/README.md

 - `option` can be a string identifying the `element` to monitor scrolling on, a numeric `offset`, or a configuration object (see below).
 Optional

-**Note:** The directive is applied backwards compared to native Bootstrap v4.
+**Примечание:** The directive is applied backwards compared to native Bootstrap v4.
 In **BootstrapVue** the `v-b-scrollspy` directive is applied to the target element that has the links to be activated, and the arg or option specifies which element to monitor (spy) scrolling on.

 The directive an be applied to any containing element or component that has `<nav-item>`, `<b-dropdown-item>`, `<b-list-group-item>` (or `<a>` tags with the appropriate classes), a long as